lcmd-epfl/mikimo/README.md

 ## Dependencies [↑](#dependencies)
-The code runs on pure python with the following dependencies:
+The code runs on Python and Cython (>=0.29.22) with the following dependencies:
 - `numpy`
 - `scipy`
 - `autograd`